cloudmesh-community/book/chapters/class/516/week3-arch.md

 * <https://cloudmesh.github.io/cloudmesh-manual/projects/>

-We will add additional project ideas once the become available.
-Please note that we consider the cloudmesh related projects easy as we introduce you gradually in all aspects as part of the class to deliver a successful project.
+Others are also posted in piazza.
+We will add additional project ideas once they become available.
+Please note that we consider the Cloudmesh related projects easy as we introduce you gradually in all aspects as part of the class to deliver a successful project.

 Those wanting to chose the Raspberry PI Cluster or the Robot Boat, please contact the instructors via piazza.
 We want to set up a meeting to